tokamachina/conditional-visibility-new/README.md

 ### Module compatibility

-- **Integration with [Shared vision](https://github.com/CDeenen/SharedVision/):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the levels module.
+- **Integration with [Shared vision](https://github.com/CDeenen/SharedVision/):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the Shared vision module.

 - **Integration with [Levels](https://github.com/theripper93/Levels):** The module just wrap on `wrapper` mode this two method `SightLayer.prototype.testVisibility` and `SightLayer.prototype.tokenVision` so it should be no conflict with the levels module.